-Texas A&M Institute for Genomic Medicine (TIGM) facilitates breakthroughs in science and medicine and accelerate the pace of medical discoveries through internal research and by providing our resources, training and services to the scientific community at Texas A&M, The State of Texas, and the world.
+Texas A&M Institute for Genomic Medicine (TIGM) facilitates breakthroughs in science and medicine and accelerates the pace of medical discoveries through internal research by providing our resources, training and services to the scientific community at Texas A&M, The State of Texas, and the world.

 The Texas A&M Institute for Genomic Medicine (TIGM) is an essential resource for any researcher looking to obtain knockout mice and embryonic stem (ES) cells quickly and with favorable intellectual property (IP) terms.
-Our resources include the world’s largest gene trap library of ES cells in the C57BL/6N mouse strain and access to the largest library of ES cells in the 129/SvEvBrd mouse strain.
-TIGM provides both ES cell clones and mice to the public and private international research community.
+Our resources include the world’s largest gene trap library of ES cells in the C57BL/6N mouse strain and a constantly expanding repository of cryopreserved germplasm of knockout lines.
+TIGM provides both ES cell clones and mice as well as other transgenic core services including CRISPR/Cas9-based genome modifications within the Texas A&M system and to the public and private international research community.

-The TIGM mouse knockout database currently includes links identifying embryonic stem cell clones from the C57BL/6 and 129S5/SvEvBrd gene trap libraries, as well as more than 2,500 established mouse knockout lines from the 129 line.
-Together, these resources cover more than 13,000 mouse genes and can be searched by gene or protein sequence, accession number, chromosome, gene ID or keyword.
-TIGM also offers more than 200 established cryopreserved lines in our mouse repository.
+The TIGM mouse knockout database currently includes links identifying embryonic stem cell clones from the C57BL/6 gene trap library.
+This resource covers more than 10,000 mouse genes and can be searched by gene or protein sequence, accession number, chromosome, gene ID or keyword.
+TIGM also offers more than 270 established cryopreserved lines in our mouse repository.

 C57BL/6 Mice and ES Cell Clones